tschaub/nik/readme.md

 ## Motivation

 The primary motivation of this project is to make it easy to start a new project with some existing scaffolding.
 Think of it as [Yeoman](http://yeoman.io/)-extra-light.
-The idea is that people can public reusable project scaffolding on [npmjs.org](http://npmjs.org/).
+The idea is that people can publish reusable project scaffolding on [npmjs.org](http://npmjs.org/).